Equilibrium selection: Focal point

-Another concept that can help to select a proper equilibrium is focal point.
+Another concept that can help to select an equilibrium is focal point.
 This concept was first introduced by Thomas Schelling, a Nobel-winning game theorist, in his book The Strategy of Conflict in 1960 (Schelling, 1960).
 When the participants are in a coordinate game where the players do not have a chance to discuss their strategies beforehand, focal point is a solution that somehow stands out as the natural answer.

 For example, in an experiment conducted in 1990 by Mehta et al. (1994), the researchers let the participants answer a questionnaire, which contained the question "name a year" or "name a city in England".
 The participants were asked to provide the first answer that came to their minds, and many provided their birth year or hometown city.

 However, when they had the incentive to coordinate - the participants were told they would be paid if they managed to answer the question the same way as an anonymous partner - most of them chose 1990 (the year at the time) and London (the largest city in the UK).
 These are not the first answers that came to their minds, but they are the best bets after deliberation while trying to find a partner without prior discussion.
 In this case, the year 1990, or the city of London, is the focal point of this game, to help the players to select the best equilibrium in this coordinate game.

 Besides, even in the situation where the game players are allowed to communicate with each other, such as negotiation, focal point can still be useful for them selecting an appropriate equilibrium: When the negotiation is about to the end, each player must make the last-minute decision about how aggressive they should be and to what extent they should trust their opponents (Hyde, 2017).

+Symmetries

+Various authors have studied games with symmetries (over players or actions), especially in the case of fully cooperative games.
+For example, the team game Hanabi has been considered, in which the different players and suits are symmetric.
+Relatedly, some authors have considered how equilibrium selection relates between isomorphic games.
+Generally, it has been argued that a group of players shouldn't choose strategies that arbitrarily break these symmetries, i.e., should play symmetric strategies to aim for symmetric equilibria.
+Similarly they should play isomorphic games isomorphically.
+For example, in Hanabi, hints corresponding to the different suits should have analogous (symmetric) meanings.
+In team games, the optimal symmetric strategy is also a (symmetric) Nash equilibrium.
+While breaking symmetries may allow for higher utilities, it results in unnatural, inhuman strategies.
+Every finite symmetric game (including non-team games) has a symmetric Nash equilibrium.